Semantics-Empowered Communication: A Tutorial-cum-Survey: Semantic Information Theory

 \subsection{Background of Semantic Models}

 Before going through SIT, we would first recall the basic analytic structure of SemCom and how semantics are extracted and processed.
 Basically, in a SemCom system, KB, which consists of all semantically related ``common knowledge'' between the transmitter and the receiver, is deployed on both sides as a consensus.
-For example, the common knowledge for English speakers could be the lexical and grammatical English rules, while that for any two educated persons (even with no shared languages) comes from the socialization.
-We assume that common knowledge is shared on both sides \emph{before} any communication really takes place, \ie, an intrinsic property in SemCom.
+For example, the common knowledge for English speakers could be the lexical and grammatical English rules, while that for any two educated persons (even with no shared languages) comes from socialization.
+We assume that common knowledge is shared (but possibly not completely aligned) on both sides \emph{before} any communications really takes place, \ie, an intrinsic property in SemCom.
 To start communicating, for any entity in the real world, a semantic concept would be first derived from the related observation $s$ and KB \cite{ogden1923meaning}, after which this semantic concept is transformed into a symbolic representation or semantic message $x$.
 Next, the message is encoded and transmitted through a physical channel, as illustrated in Fig. \ref{three}.
-Upon receiving the signal, a receiver could then decode and infer the corresponding semantic concept or symbol on the basis of a KB.
-Notably, a message $x$ can represent different types of media such as images, texts, and audios, in which multiple semantic concepts can be described via simple or complex logical relations.
-The SIT, hence, aims to quantitatively measure the amount of semantics, and explain how semantics flows in the communication process.
-Different from CIT which leverages the statistical probability of the message to measure the amount of information, in CSIT, Carnap \etal point out that the \textit{information} carried by a sentence within a given language system is treated as synonymous with its content normalized in a certain way \cite{carnap1952outline}.
-In this sense, the semantic information is explicated by various measures of content based on the logical probability functions.
-In order to derive the logical probabilities, the corresponding semantic universe and their induced sentences shall be firstly clarified.
-Specifically, taking the example of a language system $L_m^\pi$ with $m$ different individuals (\eg, things, events, or positions) and $\pi$ designating primitive properties for the individuals \cite{carnap1952outline,bar1953semantic}, any molecular sentence can be formed by atomic sentences with the help of five customary connectives (\ie, $\sim$ (\texttt{Not}), $\vee$ (\texttt{Or}), $\cdot$ (\texttt{And}), $\supset$ (\texttt{If} $\cdots$ \texttt{then}), and $\equiv$ (\texttt{If and only if})).
-Analogously, complicated molecular predictors can be built by a combination of primitive properties and connectives.
+Upon receiving the signal, a receiver could then decode and infer the corresponding semantic concept or symbol on the basis of the KB.
+Notably, a message $x$ can represent different types of media such as images, text (\eg, sentences) and audio, in which multiple semantic concepts can be described via simple or complex logical relations.